pyoorkate/GoProJoiner/README.md

 # GoProJoiner
-Really shonky and basic python script to sort GoPro files into the correct order and join them together
+Really basic python script to sort GoPro files into the correct order and join them together into either a single file or into individual segments for each camera start.

-'I' built this using ChatGPT (for the sort algorithm), a *lot* of refinement to get the sort order correct, and then using a mixture of Google and my very rusty memory of coding to add some niceties (like telling you what stage it's at) and to get it to automatically fire up FFMPEG to join the files together.

-Operates in current working directory & assumes FFMPEG is available in your path.
+It operates in current working directory & assumes FFMPEG is available in your path; it will attempt to make a directory for you if you ask it to output to a directory that doesn't exist.
+It currently performs no error checking to confirm it's not going to overwrite files in the output directory.

 I take no responsibilty for any horrific things this does.

 Don't expect me to ever do anything else with it unless it breaks for me.